What is Varnish Cache?

 sudo apt-get update

-Configure the package registry to install Orca on Debian and Ubuntu Linux servers:
+Configure the package registry to install Varnish on Debian and Ubuntu Linux servers:

 curl -Ls https://packages.varnish-software.com/varnish/bootstrap-deb.sh | sh